5th BRICS summit

 The 2013 BRICS summit was the fifth annual BRICS summit, an international relations conference attended by the head of states or heads of government of the five member states Brazil, Russia, India, China and South Africa.
 The summit was held in Durban, South Africa in 2013.
 This completed the first round of BRICS summits.

 Background

 A declaration at the end of 2012 BRICS summit read that: "Brazil, Russia, India and China thank South Africa for the proposal to host the 5th summit in 2013.
 They intend to provide multifaceted support for it."
 The BRICS leaders are expected to discuss the establishment of a new development bank.
 According to Mikhail Margelov they will seek agreement on the amount of starting capital.

 Participants

-China's Xi Jingping made this the first summit of his presidency.
+China's Xi Jinping made this the first summit of his general secretaryship of the CCP since 2012.

 The heads of state/heads of government of the five countries that participated in the summit were: